TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 2. Wait for DMA to be ready.
 3. Start the DMA.

 Do you notice a flaw in this approach?
-Since we’re using a *single* buffer, we risk overwriting the buffer while it’s being sent.
+After starting DMA, we start buffering samples on the next iteration.
+We risk overwriting the buffer while it’s being sent.

 Let’s try to implement it anyway and play a simple 440Hz sine wave.